These days, the term environmentalist comes with an absolute rack full of baggage.

 Each of the above terms instantly conjures up specific images of a particular type of person.

-And I’m here to tell you—if you don’t already know—environmentalists have opinions.
+If you didn’t already know environmentalists have opinions.
 Scientists have facts.
 Lobbyists have powerful connections.
 Activists have passion.

 Fact versus opinion

-The fact is, (and this is a fact… or is it my opinion?), that prospects these days have a very high level of resistance to those who they can immediately recognize as trying to influence their opinions.
+The fact is, (and this is a fact… or is it my opinion?), that potential donors today have a very high level of resistance to those who they can immediately recognize as trying to influence their opinions.

 If what comes out of your mouth sounds like an opinion when they are looking for fact, one of two things will happen.